WDC 65C02: Undocumented instructions removed

 The original 6502 has 56 instructions, which, when combined with different addressing modes, produce a total of 151 opcodes of the possible 256 8-bit opcode patterns.
 The remaining 105 unused opcodes are undefined, with the set of codes with low-order 4-bits with 3, 7, B or F left entirely unused, the code with low-order 2 having only a single opcode.

 On the 6502, some of these leftover codes actually perform computation.
 Due to the way the 6502's instruction decoder works, simply setting certain bits in the opcode causes parts of the instruction processing to take place.
-Some of these opcodes immediately crash the processor, while other perform useful functions and were even given unofficial assembler mnemonics by some programmers.
+Some of these opcodes immediately crash the processor, while others perform useful functions and were even given unofficial assembler mnemonics by some programmers.

 The 65C02 adds new opcodes that use some of these previously undocumented instruction slots.
 For example, $FF is used for the new BBS instruction.
 Those which remain truly unused are equivalent to NOPs.
 6502 programs using those opcodes will not work on the 65C02.